CloudNatPrivTeamGreen/TAPIRA/README.md

   pipenv install <package-name>
   pipenv lock -r > requirements.txt
 ```

-The above commands will install the required package, add it to the Pipfile and as well as add to the requirements.txt file
+The above commands will install the required package, add it to the Pipfile and as well as add to the requirements.txt file.
+#### 4. Entering and exiting the virtual environment.

 In order to exit from the virtual environment either do ctrl+d or

 ```bash